Midwinter detour

 In Australia, the battle of Woke will be the the referendum for a Voice.

 Africa will definitely be Woke as they see new sources of money in reparations for slavery and colonial conquests.
 Notwithstanding the endemic corruption, nepotism, discrimination, xenophobia, female subjugation and genital mutilation, which are ignored and if mentioned attract immediate cancellation of the mentioner .
-(Oh dear…maybe I’ll be canceled too!)
+(Oh dear…maybe I’ll be cancelled too!)

 Cultural values have changed and now appear to be totally under the influence of prevailing media.